 In the case of non-access to your admin, you still have the option to FTP into your server to rename the plugin folder and then check the website again.
 If renaming works, test each plugin one by one.
 Keep restoring old plugin names until you find the misbehaving folder.

-It is important to ensure your themes, plugins, and WP core are up to date.
+It is important to ensure your themes, plugins, and WP core is up to date.
 Also, check to ensure you are running the supported PHP version.
 Reach out to your hosting service for assistance.

 There may also be some more fixes to troubleshoot the WordPress 502 error on your WordPress website.
 Usually, this error is an issue with the hosting service provider and not on the client-side.
 Third-party themes and plugins with unoptimized queries or bad code are also things to cater to.
 If you are stuck on the 500 bad gateway errors on your WP site and remain stuck after a few minutes, the problem may be on your end.
 So, you can go through the processes and solutions mentioned above, and you or your users should be back on your site in no time.